yinyangsammy/snapshot-location-assessment/README.md

 ## Unresolved

+1.  ###  Limited SVG Map

-1. I have used the free SVG World Map download from Simple Maps (https://simplemaps.com/world).
+I have used the free SVG World Map download from Simple Maps (https://simplemaps.com/world).
 Neither China nor the United States are included unless you buy the fully licensed version for $199.
 I will likely do this in the future.
 Until then, China will appear as Taiwan and the United States as the United States Minor Outlying Islands.

 2.   ### CORS WARNING

         - The site may trigger a CORS warning from maps.googleapis.com/maps/api/mapsjs/gen_204.